 More information about Mali is available on the Mali page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Mali in 1960, following its independence from France.
 In 1992, Mali moved from a one-party state to multiparty democracy.
 In March 2012, while an armed rebellion overtook the north of the country, Mali’s elected civilian government was removed in a military seizure of power, and an interim administration was subsequently put in place to facilitate a return to elected government that occurred in 2013.
-Despite a peace agreement designed to address the northern armed groups signed in June 2015 and the presence of UN peacekeeping and French forces, implementation of the Algiers peace accord has faced several challenges, and non-signatory extremist groups are still active throughout Mali.
+Despite a peace agreement designed to address the northern armed groups signed in June 2015 and the presence of UN peacekeeping forces, implementation of the Algiers peace accord has faced several challenges, and non-signatory extremist groups are still active throughout Mali.
 After the president interfered with the results of the April 2020 parliamentary elections, lethal protests ensued.
 In August 2020, a group of military officers seized the opportunity to overthrow the elected government.
 In October 2020, that group ceded power to a transition government, with an 18-month mandate to hold elections and return Mali to constitutional rule.
 On May 24, 2021, the military officers detained civilian transition officials, and on June 7, Colonel Assimi Goita was sworn in as transition president.
+Following a prolonged negotiation with the Economic Community of West African States (ECOWAS), the transition period was extended to 24 months dated to March 2022, concluding with presidential elections in February 2024 and a transition in March 2024.

 U.S.-Mali relations have been strong for decades and have been based on shared goals of improving stability and reducing poverty through economic growth.
 Mali remains near the bottom of the Human Development Index, notably in health and education.
 Mali continues to face serious security challenges.